sparanoid/almace-scaffolding/_app/_posts/note/2014-01-01-github-pages-setup.md

 - Make sure your `baseurl` is set to `""` (empty) in your `_config.yml`.
 - Build your site locally (`grunt build`).
-- You your own method, create a script, bash, whatever it works to move the generated pages to the root directory of your repository.
+- Use your own method, create a script, bash, whatever it works to move the generated pages to the root directory of your repository.
 - Upload Jekyll generated static files to your `username.github.io` repository.

 If you'd like to keep all things under Git control, you can try the following file structure: